be5invis/Iosevka/README.md

 Iosevka’s default ligation set is assigned to `calt` feature, though not all of them are enabled by default.

 Iosevka supports Language-Specific Ligations, which is the ligation set enabled only under certain languages.
-These ligation sets are assigned to custom feature tags, like `XHS0`.
+These ligation sets are assigned to custom feature tags, like `CLIK`.

 ## Building from Source